Wireguard¶

 PersistentKeepalive = 60

-always send a packet to keep the connection for every interval- no need to put information of the client, just the VPS
+PersistentKeepalivealways send a packet to keep the connection for every interval- no need to put information of the client, just the VPS

-with the real network interface of LAN device
+Do not forget to replace $IF with the real network interface of LAN device

-not found).
+Additional iptables rules are required (install if iptables not found).
 Todo later, make the rule available on startup.

 Client¶